What is community acupuncture (really), and how did it come to be?

 Lisa and Skip didn't come up with this foundation from scratch, however.
 In 1970, after it had already become common practice for multiple people to receive acupuncture together in a shared room in Asia where acupuncture originated, a group of people including members of the Black Panthers and a Puerto Rican nationalist group called the Young Lords formed an acupuncture collective at Lincoln Hospital in the South Bronx, which they had taken over both in protest of poor and discriminatory medical care and out of necessity: This region was hit hard by the heroin epidemic.1

 While the Lincoln Detox acupuncture collective was forcibly dismantled in 1979, its legacy lives on—and not just in Lisa and Skip's treatment model.
-Many acupuncturists—including those who exclusively practice private acupuncture—are familiar with an acupuncture protocol that's typically associated with the National Acupuncture Detoxification Association, or NADA, but neither this protocol nor NADA would exist without the work of the founders of the Lincoln Detox acupuncture collective, including the acupuncturist Dr. Mutulu Shakur who began studying acupuncture after he himself overdosed and sought help from acupuncture.
+Many acupuncturists—including those who exclusively practice private acupuncture—are familiar with an acupuncture protocol that's typically associated with the National Acupuncture Detoxification Association, or NADA, but neither this protocol nor NADA would exist without the work of the founders of the Lincoln Detox acupuncture collective.
 The use of acupuncture as a safe, effective, accessible means of treating addiction, other mental health conditions, and chronic pain in the United States is thanks to the formation of the Lincoln Detox acupuncture collective—and the Asian wisdom that inspired it—more than three decades before the first clinic to use the treatment model that came to be known as community acupuncture opened its doors.

 In Lisa and Skip's treatment model, this foundation was an integral part of reducing the economic barriers to getting acupuncture.
 When multiple people receive acupuncture together in a shared room, the cost of treatment is essentially split between them so that each person pays less.
 And when treatment costs less, people—from grocery-store cashiers to software engineers—can get acupuncture more.1 This is important because acupuncture has a cumulative effect; in most cases it is best to get treated frequently.
 However, sometimes people need treatment more, sometimes less, and some people have more financial resources than others.
 This variation was one of the reasons Lisa and Skip adjusted the payment system of their treatment model so that people received treatment for whatever they could afford to pay on a lower-cost sliding scale.
 The other reason was that it gave people receiving treatment the power of choice.
 Because making acupuncture more accessible financially wasn't all that Lisa and Skip's treatment model was about; it was also about making acupuncture more accessible from a trauma-informed perspective.